Royals beat Jays 3-1 with 10 unvaccinated players absent

 The Royals recalled infielder Nick Pratto and selected Eaton, infielder Michael Massey, catcher Freddy Fermin and outfielder Brewer Hicklen from Triple-A Omaha.
 Infielder Maikel Garcia, catcher Sebastian Rivero and left-hander Zerpa were recalled from Double-A Northwest Arkansas.

-Pratto was in the starting lineup at first base and Eaton was in center field with Rivero catching Zerpa (2-0), who allowed one run and four hits, walked two and struck out two.
+Pratto was in the starting lineup at first base and Eaton was in center field with Rivero catching Zerpa (2-0), who allowed one run and four hits, walked two and struck out two in the second start of his career and first this season.

 “Every time we’ve seen him he looks like a top-shelf starter,” Matheny said.
 “He came in today against an all right-handed lineup that’s a very potent lineup and kept making good pitches all the way through.
 It was just a great display of pitching.”